effective-transit-alliance/transit-learning-center/source/electrical power systems.md

 ### Inferiority

-The physical power delivery mechanism itself are much more expensive for third wire.
+The physical power delivery mechanism itself are much more expensive for third rail.
 Third rails only last about [20 years](https://www.bart.gov/news/articles/2019/news20190731).
 Overhead wire itself and insulators, by contrast, typically lasts [over twice as long](https://www.sdtools.com/pdf/WCRR11_fatigue.pdf) as that, and the support poles often last even longer at over 100 years.
 Together, these costs and lifespans make the amortized costs of overhead wire construction and maintenance far lower.